stack-rs/rattan/guide/src/ref/packet-log.md

 ### Convert a Rattan packet log

-**Rust subcommand**
+#### Rust subcommand

-To convert a rattan packet log to `.pcapng` file, which can be viewed with Wireshark or other tools, we provide a subcommand `convert`.
+To convert a Rattan packet log to `.pcapng` file, which can be viewed with Wireshark or other tools, we provide a subcommand `convert`.

 Example usage: